fspoettel/music-with-airports/README.md

 ## Finding airport codes

-To print a list of popular airport feeds and their codes, go to the [LiveATC.net top feeds page](https://www.liveatc.net/topfeeds.php) and run the following script in your browser console.
+To print a list of popular airport feeds and their codes, go to the [LiveATC.net top feeds page](https://www.liveatc.net/topfeeds.php) and run the following script in your browser console:

 ```js
 function getAirportCodes() {